eeevanbbb/ChiCarto/README.md

 * Backend models, logic, and tests = Mark, Evan, and Sam
 * Frontend html, javascript, google maps = Evan, Michelle, Tyler, and Alex
 * Project Coordinator = Michelle

-## Changes from Proposal
-* The project proposal described the ability for logged-in users to save other users' searches to their own profile.
-This was not implemented, because we decided it made more sense for users to only have their own searches that they created displayed on their own profile page.
-* Instead of using React.js framework as proposed for the front end, we used a combination of html, css, and javascript.
-* Our Use Case diagram gave unregistered users the ability to create a search.
-We decided in our actual implementation to only allow registered users to create a search, although unregistered users can still browse all of the searches.
-* "Create Account" activity diagram is implemented exactly as proposed, except instead of a username, an email is used.
-* "Saving a Search" activity diagram was not implemented as proposed.
-Instead, the user only has the ability to save searches they create to their profile, and this occurs automatically.
-* "Loading A Search" is implemented as proposed in the activity diagram, but with an additional ability for users that are not logged in to load searches.
-* "Delete Account" was implemented more simply than proposed, skipping the proposed steps of selecting "Settings" and "Manage Account."
-* "Rate Saved Search" was implemented as proposed in the activity diagram, except users _are_ allowed to rate their own searches.
-* "Create Search" was implemented as proposed in the activity diagram, but with the ability to name the search and associate a category with a search.
-Also note that created searches are automatically saved.
-* "Browse Searches" was not implemented as proposed.
-Due to a lack of time, the abilities to "Sort by category," "Sort by rating," and "Search by name" were not implemented.

 ## Suggested Acceptance Tests and Expected Results
 #### Register an account